 Assuming there is no misfeasance, overdrawn directors loans, or personal guarantee documents signed, all of the company debts end with the company itself.

-If any of these factors are in place, it’s worth seeing professional advice immediately to understand the implications.
+If any of these factors are in place, it’s worth seeking professional advice immediately to understand the implications.

 Do You Need Free, Confidential Advice